 To have a development copy of the package installed for Python you can run the following:

-This will link the available copy of the package to your current copy so all the modifications that you made on the code will be visible by any script.
+This links the available copy of the package to your current copy so all the modifications that you made on the code is visible by any script.

-If you want to help us improve the documentation it will be necessary to have some additional packages:
+If you want to help us improve the documentation it is necessary to have some additional packages:

-Then you serve the documentation live on your local machine to check the changes you make on the documentation.
+Then you serve the documentation live in your local machine in order to check the changes that you make in the documentation.

 cd docs # Serve the documentation live pydocmd serve # Build the documentation ./build_docs.sh